 The Easter break is the perfect time to spend some more time in the garden!

-Whether its starting your own veggie garden, installing new Garden Lights or setting up a Greenhouse – the long weekend is the perfect opportunity to get started on these DIY Garden Projects.
-One of our favourite projects to start is your own Greenhouse, check out our video on how to quickly set up your own!
+Whether it’s starting your own veggie garden, installing new Garden Lights or setting up a Greenhouse – the long weekend is the perfect opportunity to get started on these DIY Garden Projects.
+One of our favourite projects to try is getting up your own Vertical GreenWall, check out our video to see how easy it is.

 1. START YOUR OWN GREENHOUSE